Dimitris112/lets-cook-pp2/README.md

       ![Footer](assets/images/validation/footer.gif "Footer")

  - ### Fixed bugs
+  - Fixed an issue with the save recipe button not storing the recipes locally in the browser by updating the JavaScript code so when the user clicks it, it will be stored no matter if the browser is closed or refreshed, added an error handling to manage issues during the saving or retrieval proccess.
+  - Removed the horizontal scrollbar when the user would hover over the saved recipes, which led to bad zoom in-out effects.
+  - Fixed the pagination of the recipes to always start on page 1 and the pagination control buttons `previous - next` to keep searching when the user clicks them.
+  - Fixed the meal category dropdown menu to show the correct category when the user selects it by adding an event listener to it and adjusting the functions responsible for fetching the recipes.
+Both asynchronous and non async.
+  - Fixed a minor issue with the save recipe button not reappearing after viewing an already saved recipe, just by updating the function which displays the recipe details.
+  - Fixed the speech to stop whenever the user exits the recipe details window.
+  -

  - ### Unfixed bugs
  - ### Supported screens and browsers
    - **Responsive Design:** The website is fully responsive and optimized for all screen sizes, ensuring seamless browsing experience.
 From the compact *Samsung Galaxy Fold* with a width as small as 280px up to large PC monitors.